kutoga/FluentArgs/README.md

 Argument parsing is a quite usual task.
 There are tons of libraries out there, which already do it great.
 This library tries to solve this problem in a very fluent and type-safe way.

-Assuming you have a CLI whcih allows to use these parameters: `xyz -f file -n number --key apikey`
+Assuming you have a CLI which allows to use these parameters: `xyz -f file -n number --key apikey`

 This can be implemented in this way: